 1: You reconnect with people

 It’s incredible how distracting having the TV on can be when socialising – even if it’s with your family.
-Mindlessly replying whilst fast-forwarding through the adverts, not ever really paying too much attention.
+Mindlessly replying to messages whilst fast-forwarding through the adverts, not ever really paying too much attention.
 TV-bingeing can cause isolation, and a separation from genuine connections.
 Turning the TV off allows you to have real conversations, deeper connections, and re-connections with people you’ve lost touch with.

 2: You stop comparing yourself